cysouw/diathesis/text/c10_participle.md

 ### [ NA | NA ] *bekommen/kriegen+Partizip* Achievement (*Effektiv*) {#sec:participles-bekommen-achievement}

 The construction of the light verbs *bekommen/kriegen+Partizip* is widely discussed as a dative passive (*Rezepientenpassiv*, see [@sec:participles-bekommen-passive]).
 However, transitive verbs without dative arguments can also occur in this construction with a completely different 'to be able to' interpretation [@next].
 This usage is discussed as the '*bekommen*-Konstruktion 2' [@leirbukt1997: 15-16] or as the resultative usage of *bekommen/kriegen* [@lenz2013: 86, 238-239].
 Different from the dative passive, the light verb *erhalten* is not possible in this resultative construction.
 I propose the German name ~~Effektiv~~ (from Lat. *effectus* 'accomplishment') for this construction.
-In some situations it is even possible to construction ambiguous sentences, that can either have a *Effekativ* [@next b] or an *Rezepientenpassiv* [@next c] interpretation.
+In some situations it is even possible to construction ambiguous sentences, that can either have a *Effektiv* [@next b] or an *Rezepientenpassiv* [@next c] interpretation.

 ::: ex
 - Ich koche einen Tee.